serverless/blog/posts/2020-05-06-s3-one-time-signed-url.md

   - PUT # Method used for upload
 ```

-The behaviour for the/url pattern only allows GET and HEAD methods and it doesn't have to forward anything; the response will be created with Lambda function.
+The behaviour for the `/url` pattern only allows GET and HEAD methods and it doesn't have to forward anything; the response will be created with Lambda function.

 The origin contains only the domain name, which is the bucket name, and id.
-The S3OriginConfig is an empty object because the bucket will be private.
+The `S3OriginConfig` is an empty object because the bucket will be private.
 If you want to allow users to view files which are saved to the bucket, the origin access identity can be set.

 ```yaml
 Origins: